Why consider psychotherapy?

 I am a very experienced psychoanalytical psychotherapist who has provided therapy to people from all walks of life, through my private practice and within the NHS, for over 11 years.

-I have worked with adults across the age range and have helped people with a wide range of psychological difficulty, from the mild to the more complex end of the spectrum.
+As a psychotherapist, I have worked with adults across the age range and have helped people with a wide range of psychological difficulty, from the mild to the more complex end of the spectrum.
 I am committed to providing psychotherapy in a safe and confidential environment and am bound by the code of ethics of the Forum for Independent Psychotherapists.

 Private Medical Insurance Registers for Psychotherapy